ibexa/documentation-developer/docs/guide/permissions.md

 You can control what Content items can be uploaded and where using Limitations on the `content/create` and `content/publish` Policies.

 A Location Limitation limits uploading to a specific Location in the tree.
 A Content Type Limitation controls the Content Types that are allowed.
-For example, you can set the Location Limitation on a "Pictures" Folder, and add a Content Type Limitation which only allows Content items of type "Image".
-This ensures that only files of type "image" can be uploaded, and only to the "Pictures" Folder.
+For example, you can set the Location Limitation on a **Pictures** Folder, and add a Content Type Limitation which only allows Content items of type **Image**.
+This ensures that only files of type `image` can be uploaded, and only to the **Pictures** Folder.

 #### Manage Locations

 To add a new Location to a Content item, the Policies required for publishing content are enough.
 To allow the User to remove a Location, you need to grant them the following Policies:

 - `content/remove`
 - `content/manage_locations`